Libertarian Left (Chile): Origin

 In the 1990s, libertarian communism began to rearticulate in Chile, and the Congreso de Unificación Anarco-Comunista (Anarcho-Communist Unification Congress, CUAC) was founded in 1999, which would be the first political organization in this process that sought to establish a specific anarcho-communist organization.
 Later, and a direct continuation of this experience, the Libertarian Communist Organization (OCL) was created in 2002 to build underground political-social fronts throughout the country, including the Libertarian Students Front (FEL).
 The OCL was the driving force behind the Red Libertaria (Libertarian Network, RL), which joined the Todos a la Moneda platform in the 2013 Chilean election, whose candidate was Marcel Claude.

 In 2015, OCL, along with other groups and expressions of the Chilean libertarian and rebel movement, entered a Strategic Congress where the creation of the Libertarian Left was proposed, after verifying the need to have a public reference that would allow them to face the tasks that were defined for said period, and whose launch took place at the Novedades Theater in Santiago on 11 June 2016.

 Ideology

-The ideological bases of the libertarian political project correspond to libertarian socialism, of anarcho-communist and Marxist roots.
-At the theoretical level, it is a movement that ascribes to a conception supported by the theory of praxis, based on the Marxist dialectic and with a feminist, anti-imperialist and Latin Americanist approach to historical-social processes.
-Politically, the strategy of democratic rupture is sustained to overcome the neo-liberal model, based on a deep democratization of society and overcoming their dictatorial heritage.

-In this sense, this movement maintains the centrality of its project in the working class as a broad and diverse subject of transformation, so it does not reduce this concept to the role of the trade union, although it understands it as a revolutionary social force.
-For its part, tactically, they support both mass direct action and electoral struggle as complementary dimensions within the framework of a strategy of democratic breakdown.
+Tactically, the party supports both mass direct action and electoral struggle as complementary dimensions within the framework of a strategy of democratic breakdown.